edmundhung/conform/docs/api/react/future/useIntent.md

 ## Returns

-An `IntentDispatcher` object with the following methods:
+An `IntentDispatcher` object with the built-in methods below.
+A customized `useIntent` returned from [`configureForms`](./configureForms.md) also includes that factory's custom intents:

 ### `validate(name?: string): void`